chowravc/OASIS_Segmentation_Training_Data_Generation/README.md

 5. maximumSize: Maximum size of an island

 ## Script 2 Info:
 Script two should be run after script one and renders out 'photorealistic' training data.
-No variables to decide here currently.
+Variables to decide here:
+1. res: Tuple; (x,y) size of rendered image

 ## Script 3 Info:
 Script three should be run after script one and two only after certain changes have been made to the environment.
 Here you can choose the type of masks you want to generate.
 Variables to decide here:
 1. instanceSegmentation: Change to false if you want separate masks for front and back and true if you want one mask per island.
+2. res: Tuple; (x,y) size of rendered mask (SHOULD BE SAME AS SCRIPT 2)

 ## Script 4 Info:
 Script 4 should be run after script one, two and three only.
 This will split the images and masks into test-train sets.
 It is designed to run outside of Blender due to certain required packages.
 No variables to decide here currently.

+## Script 5 Info:
+Script 5 should be run after script one, two, three and four only.
+This will add noise and normalise train/test images.
+This uses a yaml config file which can be changed.
+It also must be run in a specific way.
+No varibales to decide here currently.

 ## Stepwise Usage
 1. Open up the attached Blender file.
 It should be empty.